Experience Engage Enable

-Eastern water dragons are medium to large-sized lizards that live around creeks, rivers and lakes in eastern Australia.
+Eastern water dragons are medium to large-sized lizards (deragal in Darug) that live around creeks, rivers and lakes in eastern Australia.
 Their scientific name is Intellagama lesueurii.

 Eastern water dragons are one of the oldest groups of Australian reptiles.
 While many other groups of reptiles have evolved (changed) over time the dragon has barely changed in 20 million years!

 Eastern water dragons have a distinctive tail that is much longer than their body as well as five claws on each of their limbs.
 Eastern water dragons have a row of spines which runs all they way from their heads down their backs to the tip of their long tails.
 Males have larger heads than females, with stronger jowls and crests.
 Their colours vary from grey to dark green to brown.
 They have a dark stripe behind their eyes and often have a reddish tinge on their throats and chest.